LHNCBC/lforms/README.md

 ## Licensing and Copyright Notice
-The LForms software employs the LOINC data model, including LOINC® codes and LOINC® table which are copyright © 1995-2014, Regenstrief Institute, Inc. and the Logical Observation Identifiers Names and Codes (LOINC) Committee.
+The LForms software employs the LOINC data model, including LOINC® codes and LOINC® table which are copyrighted © 1995-2014, Regenstrief Institute, Inc. and the Logical Observation Identifiers Names and Codes (LOINC) Committee.
 The LOINC Terms of Use and Copyright Notice and License apply.
 LOINC® is a registered United States trademark of Regenstrief Institute, Inc.